uwsbel/blenderPlugin/README.md

 When done, click file->export->Exports chron render file and select where to
     export it to and name the file out.yaml

 You will now have two files, out.tar.gz and data.tar.gz.
-In order to run your render on the cluster simply run
+In order to run your render on the cluster, upload the two tar.gz files to the rendering cluster and simply run

     /path/to/chrono/render/scripts/crender_auto.py -r prman -o /path/to/out.tar.gz -d /path/to/data.tar.gz